Your cart is currently empty!

 How challenging is this loop?
 Is there a lot of loose shale?

-I see you mention bears, ideally I want to go after Labor Day to ensure getting a camping spot, should we worry about bear activity on this loop?
+I see you mention bears, ideally I want to go after Labor Day to ensure getting a camping spot, should we worry about bear activity on this loop?thanks so much

 -Lee